 Gain first-hand experience of working at DLA Piper with our in-person Summer Internship.
-Our three-week paid programme starts with a 4-day induction event held in the London office followed by time working in your chosen office location.
+Our three and a half week paid programme starts with a three-day induction event held in the London office followed by time working in your chosen office location.
 This is the gateway to our International Training Programme and will provide you with opportunities to explore your interests and make informed career choices.
 We only recruit trainees through the Summer Internship.

-Our Summer Internship is designed to give you insight to what life at DLA Piper is really like.
-Our three-week programme starts with a 4-day induction event held in the London office followed by time working in your chosen office location.
+Our Summer Internship is designed to give you insight into what life at DLA Piper is really like.
+Our three and a half week programme starts with a three-day induction event held in the London office followed by time working in your chosen office location.

 The induction will allow you to meet new people and hear from senior members of the firm, as well as our current Trainees and Associates.
-You will discover more about the firm’s practice groups and sectors, our approach to radical change and technology , as well as diversity, equality, and inclusion.
+You will discover more about the firm’s practice groups and sectors, our approach to radical change and technology, as well as diversity, equity and inclusion.
 You will also spend time building your professional skills and workplace capabilities to ensure you have the best internship experience possible.

-You'll spend your second and third weeks of the Internship undertaking work experience across two of our practice groups in your chosen office location.
+You'll spend your next three weeks of the Internship undertaking work experience across two of our practice groups in your chosen office location.
 We will do our best to allocate your placements based on your preferences which you can share with us in advance.

 Am I eligible?